 Our Farmers Co-Operative Scheme was developed to help farmers with lowering the cost of controlling feral animals.
 Feral animals cost the individual farmer 10’s to 100’s of thousands of dollars in revenue every year.

-We organise meetings to find out what farmers are spending on repairs and costs, it’s amazing how much it actually costs them.
+We organise meetings to find out what farmers are spending on repairs and costs.

 - How much does it cost you for fencing repairs, material and labour each year?

 - How much livestock have you lost? (include stock and time wasted putting them down and removing them)